 1. No student or recognized student organization shall use physical force or attempt to use physical force against another person or group of people.
 Examples of physical force include but are not limited to, spitting, pushing, shoving, hitting, kicking, or other physical contact that causes harm, pain, or discomfort.

 2. No student or recognized student organization shall communicate a serious expression of the intent to commit an act of unlawful violence against another person or group of people made directly to that person or group of individuals, or to someone the speaker intended would communicate the threat to that person or group of individuals.
+This includes but is not limited to threats involving bombs, explosive devices, or arson.
 Additionally, no student or recognized student organization should make a threat which is identified as prohibited within Code of Virginia §18.2-60

 3. No student or recognized student organization shall utilize an object or objects in a manner that causes harm, pain, or discomfort to another.